SolidLabResearch/Bashlib/documentation/markdown/documentation/cli-interface.md

 When failing to authenticate, the program will try to continue unauthenticated.

 #### CLI authentication
-Before being able to execute any commands, an authenticated connection needs to be made to the solid pod by uding the *auth* command
+Before being able to execute any commands, an authenticated connection needs to be made to the solid pod by using the *auth* command

 ##### auth
 Command to edit authentication options for Bashlib.